-As a health or community-based professional, you can guide, motivate, and encourage Hispanics/ Latinos with diabetes to protect their vision.
+As a health or community educator, you can guide, motivate, and encourage American Indians/Alaska Natives with diabetes to protect their vision.
 Please visit the National Eye Institute (NEI) Publications Catalog (https://catalog.nei.nih.gov/) and download diabetic eye disease resources (available in English and Spanish) for your discussions.
-These resources can help you raise awareness about how Hispanics/ Latinos with diabetes can protect their sight.
+These resources can help you raise awareness about how American Indians/Alaska Natives with diabetes can protect their sight.

-Help NEHEP spread the word:
+Help the National Eye Health Education Program (NEHEP) spread the word:

-- Discuss the relationship between diabetes and vision with your patients or those you serve. - Have copies of NEHEP resources available in English and Spanish and share them in your office. - Post or tweet the following call to action on your Facebook and Twitter sites: Everyone with diabetes needs to get a comprehensive dilated eye exam at least once a year. - Host a health-related event at your location, at a local "feria de salud" (health fair), or in a place of worship, and speak about diabetic eye disease and the importance of healthy vision. - Share information about financial aid for eye care.

-Take extra time to answer questions during health appointments (if you are a healthcare provider) and make sure patients understand their role in maintaining healthy vision.
+- Discuss the relationship between diabetes and vision with your patients or those you serve. - Have copies of NEHEP resources available and share them in your office. - Post or tweet the following call to action on your Facebook and Twitter sites: Everyone with diabetes needs to get a comprehensive dilated eye exam at least once a year. - Host a health-related event at your location, a local community gathering, a talking circle, or a powwow, and speak about diabetic eye disease and the importance of healthy vision. - Take extra time to answer questions during health appointments (if you are a healthcare provider or community health representative) and make sure patients understand their role in maintaining healthy vision.
 If a caregiver or family member is with them, please make sure that he or she understands the information you provide.